8LWXpg/RegExHotstring/README.md

 # RegExHotstrings

-apply RegEx in hotstring triggering
+provide RegEx in hotstring triggering

 use space to trigger RegExHotstring